DPr00f/electron-music-player-tutorial/README.md

 This component will take care of a single item on the list, but it requires another npm module called `react-sortable`.

+For more info on the module please refer to the [github page](https://github.com/danielstocks/react-sortable)

-Let's add it by executing `npm i react-sortable -D` from the command line
+Let's add it by executing `npm i react-sortable -S` from the command line

 We've didn't add the styles for the components.